 From 1907 to 1918 Lehigh had a monthly mining payroll of seventy-five thousand to one hundred thousand dollars.
 A mining disaster occurred on February 22, 1912, killing nine miners.
 In 1919 miners again went on strike due to declining wages.
 As the mines closed in the 1920s, the town changed from a bustling populace of nearly four thousand to a ghost town, leaving behind a few farmers who could still eke out a living.
 The population peaked in 1920 at 1,898 and declined to 497 in 1930.

-By 1960 all the schools were closed, and the railroad lines abandoned.
+By 1960 most of the schools were closed, and the railroad lines had been abandoned.
 The Lehigh Historical Society, formed in 1985, bought the 1907 Lehigh Merchants National Bank building, and restored it as a museum and meeting place.
 At the turn of the twenty-first century Lehigh, with 315 residents, had a post office, a water tower visible from a hill above the town, and a few businesses located along U.S. Highway 75.
 The 2010 census counted 356 residents.

 Freddie G. Brice, Lehigh History: Strip Mining and This & That (Atoka, Okla.: Indian Citizen, 1985).